Altair-GMRT/altair-electronics/README.md

 4. [**Adafruit BNO055**](https://github.com/adafruit/Adafruit_BNO055)

 ## **2. design/**
-This folder contains the Eagle/Fusion schematics and board designs, including the ```.lbr``` files used.
+This folder contains the Eagle/Fusion schematics and board designs, including the libraries used.